So, you want to hire a bike…?

 I have enjoyed my bike for three months, but I would like to return it:

-When your return date approaches, the Hub staff will send you an email.
+When your return date approaches, you will receive an email reminding you of your return date.
 You must then decide if you want to re-hire the bike for another 3 months or if you want to return it.
 If you want to return the bike, make sure it is clean and in good working order, and return it to the Hub on the date stipulated when you hired the bike.
 Please bring the bike complete with lock, keys, front and rear lights.
 When you come to the Hub, a member of staff will assess the state of your bike.
 As long as the bike and accessories are returned clean and in good working order, we will be able to return your full deposit to you.

 I have loved cycling so much, I want to re-hire!

 And why wouldn’t you?
 You can re-hire your bike twice!
 But we need to see every bike at least once a year to make sure that it is in good and safe working order.
 In any case, the hire will not extend beyond your student card expiry date.
 You must be a returning student, and staying in Leeds, to keep the bike over the summer.
 You can either re-hire the bike using the online store, or in person at the Bike Hub, which will give us a chance to have a look at your bike and make sure it is still in good nick.